 Our goal at Chameleon is to help you make your product guidance look native.
 This means it should be consistent with your brand and style guidelines.

 You can use the same fonts that you use within your app for product tours, without any extra installation or coding.
+Simply use the exact name of the font in the font section within the Styling section - when doing so, avoid quotations or semi-colons.

 If the font you are adding is available on the page, then you will immediately see a preview of this.
 If you don't then most likely you are not adding the precise name of the font.